-I am thrilled to begin my second year as a part of the Mendham Township Elementary School community!
-I bring twelve years of diverse experiences in teaching, academic advising at my alma mater- Purdue University (Go Boilers!), and seven years as an elementary school counselor.
+I am thrilled to begin my third year as a part of the Mendham Township Elementary School community!
+I bring thirteen years of diverse experiences in teaching health and physical education, academic advising at my alma mater- Purdue University (Go Boilers!), and eight years as an elementary school counselor.

 School counseling is my passion.
 As a school counselor, my main focus is to support students with their social, emotional, and academic development as it relates to and enhances their school environment.
 I am eager to collaborate with Mendham Township teachers, parents, and administration for the benefit of all students.

 For more information about the MTES School Counseling Program, please click here.

 Please feel free to introduce yourself, check in, and contact me at any time with questions or concerns.
 I look forward to a wonderful 2019-2020 school year!

 All the best,

 Mendham Township Elementary School

 - Educational Philosophy

 - Community Support Resources

 - Second Step Social-Emotional Learning Curriculum